michaelschleiss/densevlad/README.md

 If you are not using pixi, `cyvlfeat` requires the VLFeat C library (headers and `libvl`) to be installed on your system.
-On Apple Silicon, build VLFeat from source with SSE/AVX disabled and set include/library paths when installing `cyvlfeat`.
+On Apple Silicon, build VLFeat from source with AVX disabled and the SSE2 paths enabled via `sse2neon`, then set include/library paths when installing `cyvlfeat`.

 Example (paths vary):
 ```